Anshulpb02/Pizza-Sales-Dashboard/README.md

 ## Problem Statement

 This report provides a comprehensive overview of pizza sales performance.
 It helps the business understand customer preferences and optimize its pizza offerings.
-By analyzing sales data and customer feedback, the business can identify opportunities to enhance their product lineup and operational efficiency.
+By analyzing sales data and customer feedback, the business can identify opportunities to enhance its product lineup and operational efficiency.

 With a total of 49,574 pizzas sold and a total revenue of $817.86k, the report highlights strong performance metrics.
 These figures enable the business to strategize effectively, aiming to further increase sales and revenue by refining their strategies and addressing operational insights provided in the report.